 Each applicant will be notified when an application for admission is received by the Office of Admissions and an admission decision will be made upon receipt of required documents.
 Decisions for admission are made on a rolling basis.

 Categories of Admission

 I. DEGREE-SEEKING ADMISSION

 A. Freshman Admission

-- High school diploma or equivalent (GED certificate) - b.
-College Board SAT scores or American College Testing Program (ACT) scores
+- a.
+High school diploma or equivalent (GED certificate) - b.
+Scholastic Assessment Test (SAT) scores or American College Testing Program (ACT) scores

 Non-traditional or Adult Students